inoxlang/inox/docs/language-reference.md

 f 1 2 # this syntax is mostly used in the REPL
 ```

-Since the `g` function has a single parameter you can call it with a special
+Since the `g` function has a single parameter it can also be called with the
-syntax in addition to the previous ones.
+following shorthand syntaxs:

 ```
 g{a: 1}   # equivalent to g({a: 1})

-g"string" # equivalent to g("a")
+g"string" # equivalent to g("string")
 ```

 ### 'Must' Calls